webdiscus/pug-loader/README.md

 - the original `pugjs/pug-loader` is outdated and not maintained more
 - the original `pugjs/pug-loader` has error by `npm install` [see issue](https://github.com/pugjs/pug-loader/issues/126):
   - `npm ERR!
 Found: pug@3.0.2 ... pug-loader@2.4.0" has incorrect peer dependency "pug@^2.0.0"`
-- this pug loader in JS can render a template directly in HTML, w/o usage an additional loader
+- this pug loader can render a pug into HTML without additional loader
+- this pug loader resolve a path in an embedded resource
 - this pug loader support Webpack `resolve.alias` also without the prefix `~`
 - this pug loader is many times faster than the original `pugjs/pug-loader`
 - this pug loader watch all change in all dependencies